What is the Red Tie Campaign?

 NHF’s Red Tie Campaign is an annual campaign that aims to advance the fight against inheritable bleeding disorders by raising funds for our research, education and advocacy initiatives.

 Now in its third year, it has grown from a grassroots awareness campaign to a nationwide campaign that runs through Bleeding Disorders Awareness Month and includes our advocacy efforts in Washington, D.C.
-Last year,we successfully raised over $20,000 from individuals, with nearly 500 people attending our advocacy days in Washington DC.
+Last year,we successfully raised over $50,000 from individuals, with over 500 people attending our advocacy days in Washington DC.

 What is Washington Days?